Lesterpaintstheworld/terminal-velocity/mathweb/flask/demande.md

 - Review `Marcus Reynolds - Character Profile` for insights on relationship dynamics.

 ## Target Changes
+- **Files to Modify**:
+  - `demande.md`
+- **Nature of Expected Changes**:
+  - Add a detailed section outlining Isabella Torres's backstory, emphasizing her motivations, fears of exploitation, and her vision for human-AI relations.
 - **Files to Modify**: `demande.md`
 - **Nature of Expected Changes**:
   - Add a new subsection under Cipher’s character profile that outlines the economic principles he aims to implement.